5.4: Other Controversial Issues

 Selection bias All corners/socioeconomic basis

-Metabolism of drugs is often slowed considerably for elderly populations, so less of a drug can produce the same effect (or all too often, too much of a drug can result in a variety of side effects).
-One of the greatest risk factors for elderly populations is falling (and breaking bones), which can happen if the elderly person gets dizzy from too much of a drug.
-There is also evidence that psychotropic medications can reduce bone density (thus worsening the consequences of falls) (Brown & Mezuk, 2012).
-Although we are gaining awareness of some of the issuefacing pharmacotherapy in older populations, this is a very complex area with many medical and ethical questions.
+Drug metabolism often slows considerably for elderly populations, so less of a drug can produce the same effect (or all too often, too much of a drug can result in a variety of side effects).
+One of the greatest risk factors for elderly populations is falling and breaking bones, which can happen if the elderly person gets dizzy from too much of a drug.
+Psychotropic medications can also reduce bone density, thus worsening the consequences of falls (Brown & Mezuk, 2012).
+Despite growing awareness, geriatric pharmacotherapy presents complex medical and ethical challenges.

 Media Attributions